beejjorgensen/starlanes-info/doc/starlanes-spec.md

 If the price per share of the new-or-growing company becomes greater than `3000`, perform a [stock split](#stock-splits).

+Set the map cell at the current move to the new-or-growing company.

 ### 7. Pay Dividends

 For each company, compute 5% of the cash value of the player's stock